 It’s supposed to be Autumn this month.

-In many parts of the province however, we’ve already had a blast of Old Man Winter.
-We may be losing hope for more Indian Summer ahead, but not to worry.
+This weekend, however, we’re having our first blast of Old Man Winter.
+We may be losing hope for more warm fall temperatures ahead, but not to worry.
 With “Summer in a Bottle” in hand, you can take the summer with you into any season.
-Our fall crops of strawberries and raspberries may be finished in the field, and the snow may be piled up in the saskatoons, but all the berries are “well preserved” to help you face the next season!
+Our fall crops of strawberries and raspberries may be finished in the field, and the snow may be slowly piling up in the saskatoons, but all the berries are “well preserved” to help you face the next season!

 So what else is exciting about October arriving?
-Now that we are through the Thanksgiving weekend, we can look forward to that other strange celebration that happens at month’s end: Halloween!
-As many of you already know, fruit wines offer fun possibilities for every occasion, and if you are hosting a party or are in charge of the drinks, you may want to check out our website for some scary sipping ideas.
-My two favourite (I mention them every year!) are our Black Widow Martini and our Icy Hand Punch.
-Combining our Raving Raspberry Sangria, some ice frozen inside a rubber glove, dropping the fresh fruit and adding a few marshmallows can scare your guests silly.
+Now that we are through the Thanksgiving weekend, we can look forward to that other strange celebration that happens at month’s end: Halloween.
+As many of you already know, fruit wines offer fun possibilities for every occasion, and although your celebrations may look a little different this year, you may want to check out our website for some scary sipping ideas.
+My two favourite (I mention them every year) are our Black Widow Martini and our Icy Hand Punch.
+Combining our Raving Raspberry Sangria, some ice frozen inside a rubber glove, dropping the fresh fruit and adding a few marshmallows can scare you silly.
 Check out the photo, and give it a try.
 And if you are all about spiders, then some long black licorice can do the trick when added to our Black Widow Martini.
 Fun can still be had…. even in these unusual times… and fruit wines can help!
 Visit our Drink Recipes page for the details.

 We’ll have more news about Fall and Christmas markets in our November newsletter.
-Stay tuned!
+Stay tuned … lots of fun ahead!

-And finally, I have to leave you with our latest fall recipe – Cherry Cider Sangria.
+And finally, we’ll leave you with a favourite fall recipe – Cherry Cider Sangria.
 This lovely combination has “Fall Flavour” written all over it!
 Apple, cherry and a little ginger….
 Fall winners, every one.
 Who can resist?

 Sign Up For Our Newsletter